kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-28-troubleshoot-clash-port.md

 http://127.0.0.1:33331
 ```

-Sure, that works for Git - mostly.
+Sure, that works for Git mostly.

-But `pip`?
-Yeah… it still probably won't work.
+But `pip` still probably won't work.

 And just in case the weird port changes again for some unknown reason...

-Don't worry - I've got a **better way** right here. 👇🏻

 ---